Which is the Correct Term: Laundry Mat or Laundromat?

 Like vacuuming, dusting, and dishwashing, laundry is a normal part of every household routine.
-Whether or not you own your own washer and dryer or have access to a communal laundry room in your building, chances are you have used a coin-operated facility at one time or another to clean bulky items, do laundry during college or to stretch your wardrobe while on vacation.
+Whether or not you own your own washer and dryer or have access to a communal laundry room in your building, chances are you have used a coin-operated facility at one time or another to clean bulky items, do laundry during college, or stretch your wardrobe while on vacation.
 The question is, do you refer to this type of business as a laundry mat or laundromat?
 While both are commonly used only one is correct: read on to learn which one from the team of experts at Mr. Appliance®.

 The History of Laundry

 Self-serve laundry facilities have been around since the 1930s and were originally called washaterias.
-The first one opened its doors in Fort Worth, Texas in 1934 and consisted of four washing machines which could be used by the public for a set hourly rate.
+The first one opened its doors in Fort Worth, Texas in 1934 and consisted of four washing machines that could be used by the public for a set hourly rate.
 While their popularity waxed and waned, there was a resurgence in the 1960s which ensured the ongoing success of these businesses that evolved to include coin-operated machines and a number of additional customer conveniences including soap dispensers, televisions, folding tables, and seating.

 How Do You Spell Laundromat?

 As part of the evolutionary process came a name change brought about by George Edward Pendray during his time working at Westinghouse.
 The washateria became formally known as the laundromat, which is believed to have been derived from a combination of the words "laundry" and "automat"—the latter being used to describe a type of restaurant where food and drink were obtained through a series of vending machines.
 While a number of popular names remain such as laundry mat, launderette, wash and dry, and more, the correct term for any establishment which houses coin-operated washers and dryers for public use is "laundromat".